Three Guineas: Structure and overview

 In the course of responding to the educated man's questions and practical suggestions, Woolf turns to two other letters: a request for funds to help rebuild a woman's college and a request for support for an organisation to help women enter the professions (professional life).
 Both allow Woolf to articulate her criticisms of the structure of education and the professions, which mostly involves showing how they encourage the very attitudes that lead to Fascism both at home and abroad.
-Woolf does not refuse the values of education and public service outright but suggests conditions which the daughters of educated men will need to heed if they are to prevent being corrupted by the public order.
+Woolf does not refute the values of education and public service outright but suggests conditions which the daughters of educated men will need to heed if they are to prevent being corrupted by the public order.
 She imagines, for example, a new kind of college that avoids teaching the tools of domination and pugnacity, "an experimental college, an adventurous college….
 It should teach… the art of understanding other people's lives and minds….
 The teachers should be drawn from the good livers as well as from the good thinkers."

 In the final section, Woolf returns from the topics of education and the professions to the larger questions of preventing war and the practical measure suggested for doing so.
 In it she argues that although she agrees with her interlocutor that war is evil, they must attempt to eradicate it in different ways.
 "And since we are different," Woolf concludes, "our help must be different."
-Thus, the value of Woolf's opinion (and help) on how to prevent war lies in its radical difference from the ways of men.
-Its impossibility of being completely understood is, then, the condition of its usefulness.

 Themes

-Woolf wrote the essay to answer three questions, each from a different society:
+Woolf wrote the essay as an answer to three questions, each from a different society: